ksett737/LEAPs/content/leaps/LEAP-42.md

 A new fork of Aave's staking contract will be deployed.
 Documentation on the staking contract can be found [here](https://docs.aave.com/developers/v/2.0/protocol-governance/staking-aave).

-Additionally, a simple migration contract to convert current stkLYRA for new stkLYRA 1:1 will be deployed.
+Additionally, a simple migration contract to swap OP stkLYRA for mainnet stkLYRA 1:1 will be deployed.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).